-Introduction to Array Formulas: In our what is an array in Excel & how to work with it? array formulas basic tutorial, we take you through the definition of an array formula and how to enter it in a cell.
+- Introduction to Array Formulas: In our what is an array in Excel & how to work with it? array formulas basic tutorial, we take you through the definition of an array formula and how to enter it in a cell.

-# Useful Functions for Financial Analysts
+Useful Functions for Financial Analysts

-1) Using the Forecast Function in Excel
+1. Using the FORECAST Function in Excel

-2) The Trend Function in Excel
+2. The TREND Function in Excel

-3) Creating a Histogram in Excel
+3. Creating a Histogram in Excel

-Statisticians often use histograms as visual representations of numerical data, that indicates the number of data points that fall within specified ranges.
+Statisticians often use histograms as visual representations of numerical data, that indicate the number of data points that fall within specified ranges.
 So we have put together a list of tutorials that go over what histograms are and how to create them in Excel:

-4) Correlation in Excel
+4. Correlation in Excel

 Correlation evaluates the linear relationship between two variables and gives one an indication of the strength of the relationship between the two variables of interest.
 We have selected one tutorial that covers how to calculate the correlation between two variables in Excel:

-5) Regression in Excel
+5. Regression in Excel

-Regression analysis is a commonly utilized predictive technique and analyses how well predictor variables or independent variables do in predicting the outcome or dependent variable.
+Regression analysis is a commonly utilized predictive technique that analyses how well predictor variables or independent variables do in predicting the outcome or dependent variable.
 So we have put together a list of tutorials to explain to you what regression is all about as well as how to calculate it in Excel:

 Multiple Regression Analysis: Multiple regression is used when you want to investigate the relationship between a dependent variable and two or more independent variables.
 In our multiple regression analysis with Excel tutorial, we cover how to do multiple regression using a worked example.

-6) Using the Analysis Toolpak
+6. Using the Data Analysis Toolpak

 As you no doubt have already seen – the Data Analysis Toolpak is loaded with advanced statistical, and engineering functions, so it’s a good idea as an analyst, to get to know this useful suite of functions.
 So, we have selected a list of tutorials that goes over the functions incorporated in the Data Analysis ToolPak:

-Data Analysis ToolPak: In the use the Analysis ToolPak to perform complex data analysis tutorial, from the Office website provided by Microsoft, the full suite of functions of the ToolPak is listed as well as a definition of what each function is used for.
-This is a good tutorial to review just to get a handle on what the ToolPak is all about.
+- Data Analysis ToolPak: In the use of the Analysis ToolPak to perform complex data analysis tutorial, from the Office website provided by Microsoft, the full suite of functions of the ToolPak is listed as well as a definition of what each function is used for.
+This is a good tutorial to review just to get a handle on what ToolPak is all about.

 - Data Analysis ToolPak Further Explored: The Excel Easy website has a set of tutorials that show how to use the Data Analysis ToolPak in various situations so click on the links below in order to see more: